UW-Madison freshman enrollment sets a new record

 “I think maybe the initial surprise (was), ‘We’re going to have how many students?’
 But then people really did a nice job working together, rolling up sleeves and accommodating the students that we have,” Scholz said.

-UW-Madison’s enrollment has been trending upward for the last five years.
-In 2017, UW-Madison had an enrollment of 43,820; in the last two years alone, enrollment has increased by over 4,000 students.
+UW-Madison’s enrollment has been trending upward for the past five years.
+In 2017, UW-Madison had an enrollment of 43,820; in the past two years alone, enrollment has increased by over 4,000 students.

-Some of UW-Madison’s growth in the last two years had been planned, Scholz said.
+Some of UW-Madison’s growth in the past two years had been planned, Scholz said.

 This year’s enrollment increase required additional course sections so students could meet their general education requirements and put University Housing in a crunch.
 Some dorm rooms have been reconfigured to accommodate additional residents, with lounges converted to sleeping quarters.